All Episodes

 And we're back.

-A police union official says that four off-duty Minneapolis officers working in WNBA game, the women's NBA game, walked off the job at the Target Center in Minneapolis Saturday after Minnesota Lynx players wore pregame warm-up jerseys supporting the Black Lives Matter movement.
+Also, this: a police union official says that four off-duty Minneapolis officers working in the WNBA game, the women's NBA game, walked off the job at the Target Center in Minneapolis Saturday after Minnesota Lynx players wore pregame warm-up jerseys supporting the Black Lives Matter movement.

 The shirts list the names of Philando Castile and Alton Sterling, both fatally shot by cops last week.